maxsite/berry/README.md

 Use the most suitable option for your favorite css-framework.

+Utility files:

-- `berry.css` - no normalize, no colors classes
+- `berry.css` - no normalize
-- `berry-color.css` - no normalize, included colors
-- `berry-normalize.css` - included normalize, no colors classes
+- `berry-normalize.css` - included normalize
-- `berry-normalize-colors.css` - included normalize, included colors

-All files include "box-sizing"-reset: `box-sizing: border-box`.
+This files include "box-sizing"-reset: `box-sizing: border-box`.

+Color files:

+- `berry-color.css` - only colors (all gradations of brightness / step 50)
+- `berry-colors-lite.css` - only colors (gradations of brightness / step 100)

 ## Use Sass to configure

 Customization with variables:
 - Typical use: `variables/_variables.scss`

-- Minimal classes: `variables/_variables-minimum.scss`
+Customization colors:
+- All variables: `variables/_all-colors.scss`
+- Set all gradations (step 50) of brightness: `variables/_colors.scss`
+- Step 100-gradation: `variables/_colors-lite.scss`

 In the file `berry.scss`, you can specify the necessary modules.

-Colors variable in `variables/_colors-scheme.scss`.

 ## Using Berry